jules2689/trudeau/trudeau/2020-04-21/post_news.md

 **Reporter**:
-is there anything more that can be done in terms of providing greater supplies to personal protective equipment and also thinking about the federal government's role in testing as some provinces, namely Ontario, are having a difficult time meeting the goals they put out for testing and the importance that will come into play, so for POE and testin
+is there anything more that can be done in terms of providing greater supplies to personal protective equipment and also thinking about the federal government's role in testing as some provinces, namely Ontario, are having a difficult time meeting the goals they put out for testing and the importance that will come into play, so for PPE. and testing, the federal role?
-The federal role?

-WELL, WE ALL HAVE OUR EYE ON TESTING.IT WILL DEFINITELY BE PART OF THE STRATEGY THAT D TAM IS WORKING THROUGH WITH HER COLLEAGUES ON THE NEXT STEPS IN TERMS OF AS WE EMERGE FROM THE FIRST WAVE OF ILLNESS.CERTAINLY AT THE FEDERAL LEVEL, WE HAVE TOOLS THAT WE CAN SUPPORT THE PROVINCES AND TERRITORIES WITH AND WE HAVE BEEN.NAMELY, THAT IS FINANCIAL RESOURCES.THAT IS PRODUCT.AND IN THIS CASE, IN TESTING, IT'S APPROVAL OF TESTING CAPACITY AND THE EQUIPMENT THAT GOES.REAGENT AND THE CHEMICALS THAT PRODUCE REACT AND THE ABILITY TOMANUFACTURE THAT REAGENT.D
-TAM WORKS ON THAT GUIDANCE WITH HER COUNTERPARTS AND IT IS CONSTANTLY UNDER REVIEW AND BEING RENEWED AS WE RAMP UP OUR CAPACITY AND UNDERSTAND BETTER HOW TO REALLY GET A GOOD SENSE OF WHAT IS HAPPENING IN THE COUNTRY.I WILL SAY, AGAIN, AND THIS IS SIMILAR ANSWER, WE CAN ALL DO BETTER.WE CAN ALL DO MORE.I KNOW THAT VARIOUS PROVINCES AND TERRITORIES HAVE STRUGGLED WITH THEIR CAPACITY TO TEST AND WE ARE ALWAYS THERE TO SUPPORT THEM WHETHER IT'S PEOPLE, WHETHER IT'S FINANCIAL RESOURCESOR EQUIPMENT.WE'LL CONTINUE TO WORK WITH THE PROVINCES AND TERRITORIES TO UNDERSTAND WHAT THE PARTICULAR BARRIERS ARE IN THEIR CASE, IN TERMS OF THEIR LIMITATIONS AND WORK TO PROVIDE SOLUTIONS TO ALLEVIATE THOSE LIMITATION
+WELL, WE ALL HAVE OUR EYE ON TESTING.IT WILL DEFINITELY BE PART OF THE STRATEGY THAT DR. TAM IS WORKING THROUGH WITH HER COLLEAGUES ON THE NEXT STEPS IN TERMS OF AS WE EMERGE FROM THE FIRST WAVE OF ILLNESS.CERTAINLY AT THE FEDERAL LEVEL, WE HAVE TOOLS THAT WE CAN SUPPORT THE PROVINCES AND TERRITORIES WITH AND WE HAVE BEEN.NAMELY, THAT IS FINANCIAL RESOURCES.THAT IS PRODUCT.AND IN THIS CASE, IN TESTING, IT'S APPROVAL OF TESTING CAPACITY AND THE EQUIPMENT THAT GOES.REAGENT AND THE CHEMICALS THAT PRODUCE REACT AND THE ABILITY TOMANUFACTURE THAT REAGENT.DR.
+TAM WORKS ON THAT GUIDANCE WITH HER COUNTERPARTS AND IT IS CONSTANTLY UNDER REVIEW AND BEING RENEWED AS WE RAMP UP OUR CAPACITY AND UNDERSTAND BETTER HOW TO REALLY GET A GOOD SENSE OF WHAT IS HAPPENING IN THE COUNTRY.I WILL SAY, AGAIN, AND THIS IS SIMILAR ANSWER, WE CAN ALL DO BETTER.WE CAN ALL DO MORE.I KNOW THAT VARIOUS PROVINCES AND TERRITORIES HAVE STRUGGLED WITH THEIR CAPACITY TO TEST AND WE ARE ALWAYS THERE TO SUPPORT THEM WHETHER IT'S PEOPLE, WHETHER IT'S FINANCIAL RESOURCESOR EQUIPMENT.WE'LL CONTINUE TO WORK WITH THE PROVINCES AND TERRITORIES TO UNDERSTAND WHAT THE PARTICULAR BARRIERS ARE IN THEIR CASE, IN TERMS OF THEIR LIMITATIONS AND WORK TO PROVIDE SOLUTIONS TO ALLEVIATE THOSE LIMITATIONS.

-THANK YOU, MINISTE
+THANK YOU, MINISTER.

-JULIE VAN DUSEN, CBC.THE U.
-ESTIMATES WILL NEED 300,000 PEOPLE TO DO CONTACT-TRACING.HOW MANY WILL CANADA NEED?AND HOW IS THAT TRAINING GOING SO FAR?
+JULIE VAN DUSEN, CBC.THE U.S. ESTIMATES WILL NEED 300,000 PEOPLE TO DO CONTACT-TRACING.HOW MANY WILL CANADA NEED?AND HOW IS THAT TRAINING GOING SO FAR?

-**D
-Theresa Tam**:
+**Dr. Theresa Tam**:
-So contact-tracing is pretty much an everyday job for local and provincial public health authorities as wel So they are thinking this throug
+So contact-tracing is pretty much an everyday job for local and provincial public health authorities as well.
+So they are thinking this through.
-One area we stressed we need to make sure that enough capacity to contact-tracin and we have offered that suppor
+One area we stressed we need to make sure that enough capacity to contact-tracing. and we have offered that support.
-There is a number of volunteers and people who signed through a portal in terms of people who can hel So provinces can draw on those rosters in terms of support for contact-tracin But the numbers are up to individual, even the health authority at the local level, tofigure out how  they need and to let us know if they need anything else, but I know that the whole public health system knows that contact-tracing is going to be very important as welook towards that next
+There is a number of volunteers and people who signed through a portal in terms of people who can help.
+So provinces can draw on those rosters in terms of support for contact-tracing.
+But the numbers are up to individual, even the health authority at the local level, tofigure out how  they need and to let us know if they need anything else, but I know that the whole public health system knows that contact-tracing is going to be very important as welook towards that next

 **Patty Hajdu (Minister of Health)**:
-I'll add, it is extremely important we understand the investments we make in public health, both fro ma prevention perspective and a public health perspective are critical to the next steps of whether you call it reopening the economy or moving forward in terms of recovering from the pandemi
+I'll add, it is extremely important we understand the investments we make in public health, both fro ma prevention perspective and a public health perspective are critical to the next steps of whether you call it reopening the economy or moving forward in terms of recovering from the pandemic.
-That if we don't have local health capacity we'll be hindered in our abilitie We have that conversation with provinces and territories at the health Minister tabl It is very important we continue to redouble our efforts to support public healt and I think D
+That if we don't have local health capacity we'll be hindered in our abilities.
+We have that conversation with provinces and territories at the health Minister table.
+It is very important we continue to redouble our efforts to support public health. and I think dry Tam is completely accurate when she says that public health is local.
-Tam is completely accurate when she says that public health is loca That this is something that happens at the municipal leve That is often funded provincially, but facilitated at the local level in partnership with municipalitie
+That this is something that happens at the municipal level.
+That is often funded provincially, but facilitated at the local level in partnership with municipalities.

 **Chrystia Freeland (Deputy Prime Minister)**:
-Contact-tracingis  we're all focused o
-I'll add one thin
+Contact-tracingis  we're all focused on.
+I'll add one thing.
-I had a good conversation with premier ford this mornin We talked about the significant progress that Ontario has made in testing and the big difference that is makin and we also talked about contact-tracing and how essential, as your question underscores, julie, how  contact-tracing is today and also going forwar and we talked about being very good at communicating with each other and being sure that if there is anything that Ontario needs to terms of support on contact-tracing, we will all be ready to provide i
+I had a good conversation with premier ford this morning.
+We talked about the significant progress that Ontario has made in testing and the big difference that is making. and we also talked about contact-tracing and how essential, as your question underscores, julie, how  contact-tracing is today and also going forward. and we talked about being very good at communicating with each other and being sure that if there is anything that Ontario needs to terms of support on contact-tracing, we will all be ready to provide it.

-OKAY.GREA
+OKAY.GREAT.

 **Reporter**:
-The next question is about the meat-packing plant
+The next question is about the meat-packing plants.
-I'm not sure if it's for patty hajd not sur
+I'm not sure if it's for patty hajdu. not sure.
-We know the union sounded the alarm a week ago when there was 38 cases, now there is 48 Somebody dropped the bal
+We know the union sounded the alarm a week ago when there was 38 cases, now there is 484.
+Somebody dropped the ball.
-Who is going to make sure these places are safe to work in?and who can tell us if the meat packed in these COVID-19-filled plants is safe to eat?
+Who is going to make sure these places are safe to work in?and who can tell us if the meat packed in these COVID-19-filled plants  safe to eat?

 **Patty Hajdu (Minister of Health)**:
-I'll start with the overview and then turn to D
+I'll start with the overview and then turn to dry Tam because she's been involved in the meat packing plant outbreaks and other fa facilities.
-Tam because she's been involved in the meat packing plant outbreaks and other fa facilitie It's critical important that every sector realize and back to earlier comments, that every sector realize they are going to have to extremely thoughtful about the measures they take and put into place to protect their employees because it's not just a matter of a nice thing to do, it's an essential component to ensuring their industry remains strong and able to continue to provide the services or the goods that they -- that they provid
+It's critical important that every sector realize and back to earlier comments, that every sector realize they are going to have to extremely thoughtful about the measures they take and put into place to protect their employees because it's not just a matter of a nice thing to do, it's an essential component to ensuring their industry remains strong and able to continue to provide the services or the goods that they -- that they provide.
-We obviously support industry as well as public sectors in responses and public health agency of Canada is and has been working on guidance for a variety of different essential workers and we're very concerned about outbreaks in the food supply chai
+We obviously support industry as well as public sectors in responses and public health agency of Canada is and has been working on guidance for a variety of different essential workers and we're very concerned about outbreaks in the food supply chain.
-Obviously, this has a critical importance, not just to the industry, but to the many Canadians along that chain, but also the Canadians that ultimately end up being consumers of the products that farmers are producin
+Obviously, this has a critical importance, not just to the industry, but to the many Canadians along that chain, but also the Canadians that ultimately end up being consumers of the products that farmers are producing.
-So we have our eye on this very closely right no
+So we have our eye on this very closely right now.
-I'll turn to D
-Tam to talk about the details of that particular plan
+I'll turn to dry Tam to talk about the details of that particular plant.

-**D
-Theresa Tam**:
+**Dr. Theresa Tam**:
-I think the outbreak investigation is very much in the jurisdiction of the province and Alberta and I know that My counterpart is working very hard with the local health authoritie
+I think the outbreak investigation is very much in the jurisdiction of the province and Alberta and I know that My counterpart is working very hard with the local health authorities.
-So I think we're always there to support if they need extra support whether it's epidemiologists or others, but they're managing the investigation of this outbrea and what I will point out is that it's not just the workplace, but also, of course, the social environment of the workers making sure that they have the support they need to keep themselves safe and reduce transmission in the home settings as well as the work setting
+So I think we're always there to support if they need extra support whether it's epidemiologists or others, but they're managing the investigation of this outbreak. and what I will point out is that it's not just the workplace, but also, of course, the social environment of the workers making sure that they have the support they need to keep themselves safe and reduce transmission in the home settings as well as the work settings.
-I think the details of exactly what happened in terms of the transmission, I think the Alberta chief medical officer will have a much greater detai
+I think the details of exactly what happened in terms of the transmission, I think the Alberta chief medical officer will have a much greater detail.
-I know that the risk is not Justin the plant itself, but is more perhaps in the families and the households and those contact So I think that is really important to clarif
+I know that the risk is not Justin the plant itself, but is more perhaps in the families and the households and those contacts.
+So I think that is really important to clarify.
-I think all essential workplaces must have the necessary protocols, administered protocols, physical and environmental adjustments and, as needed, whether they need masks or personal protective equipment or others that the workers might need should they not be able to physical distance or observe some of the other public health measure
+I think all essential workplaces must have the necessary protocols, administered protocols, physical and environmental adjustments and, as needed, whether they need masks or personal protective equipment or others that the workers might need should they not be able to physical distance or observe some of the other public health measures.
-So I think those are some of the key aspect
+So I think those are some of the key aspects.
 Of course, we provide the guidance that I think the implementation is never as easy as one sort of has on a piece

 **Rosemary**:
-We're going to pull away from the federal briefin
+We're going to pull away from the federal briefing.
-If you want to continue watching, go to our websit I'll bring in David  to help us wrap that u
+If you want to continue watching, go to our website.
-I will say, I take little glimmers of optimism where I can get them and D Tam did say  prevented an explosive outbreak in Canada as we've seen in other parts of the world".as we get to maybe the second phase of this, whatever that might bring, that is encouragingnew to you on what you wanted to talk abou
+I'll bring in David  to help us wrap that up.
+I will say, I take little glimmers of optimism where I can get them and dry Tam did say  prevented an explosive outbreak in Canada as we've seen in other parts of the world".as we get to maybe the second phase of this, whatever that might bring, that is encouragingnews. to you on what you wanted to talk about.

 **Reporter**:
-I think we're getting more clarity on the questions that were ran by Andrew  the conservative leader, but planes coming back from china empt and gotten a statement from the Minister of public services and procurement on what happene Two planes did come back from shanghai without their lead of POE Gear they were sent to ge One was a federal government ru
+I think we're getting more clarity on the questions that were ran by Andrew  the conservative leader, but planes coming back from china empty. and gotten a statement from the Minister of public services and procurement on what happened.
+Two planes did come back from shanghai without their lead of PPE.
+Gear they were sent to get.
+One was a federal government run.
-One was undisclosed provincial government ru
+One was undisclosed provincial government run.
-We don't know which provincial government this wa
+We don't know which provincial government this was.
-What happened they were caught up in congestion on the groun The planes were able to get in, but the trucks carrying the supplies couldn't get from the warehouse to the tarmac to load things on in the landing and takeoff window given to these Canadians plane
+What happened they were caught up in congestion on the ground.
+The planes were able to get in, but the trucks carrying the supplies couldn't get from the warehouse to the tarmac to load things on in the landing and takeoff window given to these Canadians planes.
-I should point out that four planes did arrive over the weekend, carrying full loads of POE This is an ongoing problem at this airport because essentially every country in the world is looking for the same thing coming out of the same countr a lot relying on the same airpor
+I should point out that four planes did arrive over the weekend, carrying full loads of PPE.
+This is an ongoing problem at this airport because essentially every country in the world is looking for the same thing coming out of the same country. a lot relying on the same airport.
-I heard there was backlogs of trucks trying to get in the airport more than 20 hours lon
+I heard there was backlogs of trucks trying to get in the airport more than 20 hours long.